-At a consolidated level, the school made a profit of \$141,000 in 2021, which was up from the \$112,172 profit made in the 2020 financial year.
+At a consolidated level, the school made a loss of (33,013) in 2022, which was down from the \$141,000 profit made in the 2021 financial year.
+This is due to less state government funding for our preschoolers.
 Our current priorities (both short and long term) are centered on ensuring strong student enrolments, ensuring staff capacity and development, as well as continued building improvements.
-The school optional building fund contributions have been generous with donations amounting to \$8245.
+The school optional building fund contributions have been generous with donations amounting to \$7676.
 We will continue to seek these contributions in the future from parents.

 In addition to tuition fees and the Department of Education funding, the school's fundraising program is an important additional source of revenue.
-The 2021 program raised approximately \$3441, with the majority of funds coming from Bunnings BBQ's.
+The 2022 program raised approximately \$8219, with the majority of funds coming from Bunnings BBQ's.
 The parents organise and manage the fundraising activities and the wider school and local community support these.

-Many parents will devote time and energy to this important task again in 2022.
+Many parents will devote time and energy to this important task again in 2023.
 Furthermore, many local businesses in the community provide financial and other support to assist our fund raising events.

-The marketing and communications strategy continued in 2021, with the aim of raising the school profile and understanding of the school and Montessori education in the broader community has brought in many new enrolments.
-We look forward to full classes by the middle of term three.
+The marketing and communications strategy continued in 2022, with the aim of raising the school profile and understanding of the school and Montessori education in the broader community has brought in many new enrolments.
+We have full classes from Term one this year.